-The newest brand to arrive at Mainline Menswear is a speciality brand which some long term customers may remember from its brief spell in our collection a few years ago.
-Palladium is a French brand which started out in military and aviation but somehow evolved into one of most acclaimed designer footwear manufacturers in America.
+The newest brand to arrive at Mainline Menswear is a speciality brand that some long term customers may remember from its brief spell in our collection a few years ago.
+Palladium is a French brand that started out in military and aviation but somehow evolved into one of the most acclaimed designer footwear manufacturers in America.

 By the time that World War II came and went though, aircraft were no longer being manufactured with such regularity and it ceased the business to exist for its primary function. so quite intelligently- they decided to try the idea of using the brand’s hi-tech reputation and transfer it to other mediums.
 This idea led them to open a plant in France where they had planned to start producing footwear with the same durable qualities as the successful tyre.
 In 1947 the legendary Pampa boot was born and it was actually praised by the French Foreign Legion who eventually used it for many years to come because of its pure comfort, durability and its multi-functional use, which included rigorous testing hikes over desert and mountainous terrain.

 Today the original design still lives on and people value its heritage and what the brand achieved.
 The classic lines have remained relevant and the use of premium materials combined with 60 years of innovation means that Palladium is still the footwear choice for any secret explorer, but more than that a new tribe of youthful hipsters.